As the old joke goes, what do house guests and fish have in common? They both start to stink after 3 days.

 You then must pick up the board and mouse and dispose of it.
 Be sure to check the trap daily.
 Mice can find ways to escape from the boards.

 Snap traps come in wood, metal, or plastic and have a powerful snap hinge to kill the mouse.
-You usually use bait like peanut butter, candy, or cheese to draw the mouse into the trap.
+You usually use bait like peanut butter, candy, cheese, cotton balls or peppermint oil to draw the mouse into the trap.

 The following strategies can help you out maneuver those pesky mice.